fabiopinto-frrp/Brokeflix/Backend/README.md

 ---

-fix anime , series, films models - with the object size array so when i add one ep it will update the ep size and add an episode and because its an object inside i can have title etc so each episode has a title too.
+fix anime , series, films models - with the object size array so when i add one ep it will update the ep size and add an episode and because its an object inside i can have title etc so each episode has a title too. (partially done -  need to make same changes on series then proceed to firebase stuff)

 WHEN ALL IS WORKING: